NYC00kie/SciComp/project-code/Info.md

 # Ideen

 Implement the Diffusion for every Element (Glucose, Oxygen) for a seperate thread so that they can all run in parallel.

+# Endlösung

+We from now on will use convolution to do the diffusion